Richard Leonard: Early leadership: 2017–2019

 In December 2017, Leonard announced his new Shadow Cabinet.
 Jackie Baillie, Scottish Labour's longest-serving constituency MSP, was appointed as Shadow Cabinet Secretary for Economy, Jobs and Fair Work.
 Leonard's former leadership rival Anas Sarwar was kept as Shadow Health and Sport Secretary.
 Neil Findlay, a close ally of both Leonard and Jeremy Corbyn, was made Shadow Brexit and Constitutional Relations Secretary.
-The announcement of Elaine Smith as a shadow inequality minister was controversial.
+The announcement of Elaine Smith as a shadow equality minister was controversial.
 A practising Roman Catholic, she had a record of opposing same-sex marriage, likening it to polygamy in 2013.
 Leonard said he disagreed with her position on same-sex marriage but felt her criticisms of wealth disparity justified her appointment.

 Leonard somewhat distanced himself from Jeremy Corbyn in 2017, saying "I'm too long in the tooth to be a Corbynista".
 However, in his 2018 Labour Party Conference speech, he "confessed" to voting for Corbyn to be leader both in 2015 and 2016 because he believed Scotland would need a radical Corbyn government.
 Under his leadership, Scottish Labour would also go on to adopt the "For the Many, Not the Few" branding of the UK Labour Party.

 President of the United States Donald Trump, whose mother was Scottish, travelled to Scotland during his July 2018 UK state visit.
 Leonard attended protests in Glasgow and outside the Scottish Parliament opposing the visit because of Trump's attitudes and actions towards women, ethnic minorities and the poor.
 Trump returned to Scotland while on a June 2019 royal visit and Leonard spoke at a protest rally outside St Giles' Cathedral in Edinburgh.

 In September 2018, Scottish Labour cut funding for Kezia Dugdale's defence in a defamation case by video games journalist and nationalist blogger Stuart Campbell.
 They had previously promised not to do so and there was controversy over whether the decision was encouraged by the UK party.
 Dugdale subsequently won the case on the grounds of principle of fair comment.
 In leaked messages, Edinburgh South MP Ian Murray wrote, "Ultimately she won her case and the party lost £80,000 as they would've got their costs had they kept their promise."
 He also wrote the decision was the "final straw" which caused her to leave Holyrood in 2019 and he angrily derided the Scottish Labour leadership as "full of thugs and incompetents".